Advertisement

 What's the handling like?

-The Jogger handles sharply because there isn’t flab hanging over the front wheels, it rides smoothly because there’s less sprung weight and the 1.0-litre 3cyl engine is perky and willing, the car eager away from a standstill.
+Because of its lightness of touch and keen steering, the Jogger feels sharp and proactive.
+It rides smoothly because there’s less sprung weight and the 1.0-litre 3cyl engine is perky and willing, the car eager away from a standstill.
 Even when fully laden with people and things.

 Subscribe to the Top Gear Newsletter